nathantippy/angular-seed/README.md

+# rebuilding christianbumbersticker.org using Angular J

+I hope to have this complete by spring of 2014

+# OLD CONTENT FROM SEED:
 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.